Monster Prom: Reception

 The PC version of the game received a score of 73 on the review aggregator Metacritic, indicating "mixed or average reviews", while the Nintendo Switch version received a score of 81, indicating "generally favorable reviews".
 The game was mainly praised for its writing, humor and character art.
 Jeff Ramos and Allegra Frank of Polygon praised "how genuinely funny Monster Prom is.
 Considering almost every line in the game is a punchline, it’s an achievement that the humor never felt labored or forced."
 Many critics also praised the game's multiplayer mode, many of whom declared it stronger than the singleplayer version.
-Tony Cocking of Twinfinite notes that the game "fares better as a multiplayer game than a single-player one" as it "can grow repetitive, particularly when played alone."
 Rebekah Valentine of App Trigger had a more favorable view of both game modes, stating that the game "rests on a framework of superb character art and hilarious scenario writing, then goes several steps further to offer a challenging competitive experience and an addictive solo one."

 Publications also praised the amount of content the game offers, with Alyse Stanley of Rock, Paper, Shotgun stating that "its combinations of events and endings make every playthrough feel like it’s your first time."
 Stan Yeung of Gaming Age adds that "the sheer amount of events and possible outcomes meant it would be hard for me to get bored."
 However, some critics noted that despite the game's strengths, its mechanics often stagnated which made it difficult to find much in the way of replayability.
 CD-Action states that the "hilarious, brilliant dialogues are not enough to compensate for random, grind-oriented gameplay."
 Similarly, in a mixed review, Eugene Sax of Game Critics notes that "despite the wealth of options, the scenarios become predictable and tired quickly."

 Regarding the Nintendo Switch version, Neal Ronaghan of Nintendo World Report had a favorable review and wrote that while "not a game for everyone...
 Monster Prom is a riotously good time" thanks to its humor and ability to "take a visual novel and dating sim and transforms it into a party game".